Pricing for Large Positions in Contingent Claims

-Thus, in the absence of Assumption \ref{A:val_funct_limit} a very strong form of asymptotic arbitrage holds : namely, there exists a sequence of permissable trading strategies such that the probability the terminal wealth fails to grow like $q_{n_k}$ decreases to $0$ exponentially fast on the order of $q_{n_k}$.
+Therefore, a very strong form of asymptotic arbitrage holds : namely, there exists a sequence of admissible trading strategies such that the probability that the terminal wealth fails to grow like $k$ decreases to $0$ exponentially fast on the order of $k$.
 An asymptotic arbitrage of the form above is similar to a \emph{strong arbitrage} as defined in \cite{MR2403770}: see this reference for a more detailed discussion on the topic.